-Objective 8: Manage the urban forest more proactively.
+Objective 7: Manage the urban forest more proactively and provide resources to urban forest management.

-The City will continue to manage the urban forest in a proactive manner, and will enhance proactive management wherever possible.
-This will be achieved through ongoing implementation of cycle-based tree maintenance and increased levels of service, and will result in fewer tree maintenance and service requests, a reduction in work backlogs, and improved tree urban forest health and condition.
+The City will continue to manage the urban forest in a proactive manner, will enhance proactive management wherever possible, and will allocate adequate resources to urban forest management.
+This will be achieved through ongoing implementation of cycle-based tree maintenance and increased levels of service in other aspects of urban forest management, resulting in fewer tree maintenance and service requests, a reduction in work backlogs, and improved tree and urban forest health and condition.
+The adaptive management framework for this plan will enable staff to assess resourcing requirements on an ongoing basis and make budget requests as necessary.